lgbtq Empowerment Happens Here In Maryville

 She won awards for her work as an advocate and activist: Irene Sogg Gross Humanitarian Award (2007) and Achievement in Direct Practice (2018), and she was inducted into the Mandel School Hall of Achievement (2018).

+Shannon is also currently serving as a member of the Board of Directors for OutCare Health.
 Shannon has been an advocate and activist for LGBTQ+ rights and justice since the 1990's.
-She is also committed to conducting business and maintaining partnerships with LGBTQ+ owned and operated businesses.
+She is also a She is committed to conducting business and maintaining partnerships with LGBTQ+ owned and operated businesses.

 Gibran Cuevas is an Appalachian OUTreach Board of Directors officer and serves as Vice President, Treasurer, and as Volunteer Coordinator.
 Professionally, he has a Bachelor’s degree in Criminal justice, is a retired police officer, served in the Army and is transgender.
 His career experience included Special Victims Unit, Narcotics, Human Trafficking, and K9 unit.
 Gibran activism and advocacy has been geared towards child welfare, women’s issues, and LGBTQ rights.
 Gibran is currently retired and volunteers as a child advocate in abuse and neglect cases.